 Students majoring in music therapy must complete additional requirements related to musical and written skills specific to music therapy coursework.
 Information about the audition materials can be found on the Music Therapy admissions page.

-Students who are interested should email Dr. Cevasco-Trotter at email@example.com.
-She will provide a specialized music therapy Box account for each student so that videos and written materials may be submitted.
+Students who are interested should complete the School of Music online application form (see https://music.ua.edu/apply-audition/).
+Once that form has been completed, Dr. Cevasco-Trotter will email a link to an individual music therapy Box account for each student so that videos and written materials may be submitted.
 The deadline for submitting music therapy materials is March 1, 2021.

 Theory Fundamentals Exam